Nordgaren/stealth-win/README.md

 I would like most of this code to be usable in an unmapped state, i.e, if you are trying to use this library in a reflective loader.
 This may end up driving the project to be a `#[no_std]` crate, in the end.
 ### Add more mechanisms for avoiding detection for various activities
 This is just the start.
-The project started while doing Sektor7 courses and needing a way to hide my strings, but I didn't want to manually encrypt and pack strings into my project.
+The project started because I needed a way to hide my strings, but I didn't want to manually encrypt and pack strings into my project.
 ### Learn more about Windows internals
 and maybe Linux internals, down the line, too!